 - Make a right to Rue de Neudorf.

 - Turn left to Avenue de la Porte-Nueve.

-- Turn right until you hit Rue de Bains.
+- Then turn right until you hit Rue de Bains.

 - Make a left to Rue Aldringen.

-If seeing natural wonders is more of your kind of adventure, visit Remich, located in Luxembourg's south-eastern part.
-The left side of the Moselle River -the boundary between Luxembourg and Germany- houses this idyllic little town.
+If seeing natural wonders is more of your kind of adventure, visit Remich, located in the country's south-eastern part.
+The left side of the Moselle River -the boundary between Luxembourg and Germany, houses this idyllic little town.
 One can get a countryside vibe in the Moselle area thanks to the villages that seem like photo cards that have come to life and the way of living echoing olden ages, such as wine-making.

 Aside from taking pictures, tourists can go on a boat ride along the countryside of Remich to marvel at the cherry trees that grow in the area, along with the vines that bear fruits for wine.
 Wine tasting is an activity in Remich, so wine lovers are in for a treat.
 One can find the ancient fortress of Port Saint Nicholas in the Remich area.
 Visit Remich in May, when the weather is pleasant for boat riding.

 - Head south on Rue de Treves and stay on N1 after the 2nd exit.

 - Take the 5th exit onto Route de Remich.

 - Then take the 2nd exit to E29.